 Exemption from Jury Duty

-Pennsylvania law allows for exemption from jury duty for: 1) persons who cannot read, write and understand the English language; 2) persons engaged in active military service; 3) persons convicted of a crime that allows for punishment of a one year or greater sentence; 4) persons who demonstrate undue hardship or extreme inconvenience; 5) persons who are not citizens of the United States; 6) persons who are not a resident of Lebanon County.
-There is no exemption for age.
+Pennsylvania law provides for a number of exemptions from jury duty, including but not limited to: 1) persons engaged in active military service and; 2) persons who demonstrate undue hardship or extreme inconvenience.
+A person may be disqualified from jury service, if: 1) the person cannot read, write and understand the English language; 2) the person has been convicted of a crime that allows for punishment of a one year or greater sentence; 3) the person is not a citizen of the United States or a resident of Lebanon County.
 We are pleased to have the benefit of each citizen's wisdom and experience.

 Courtroom Accessibility to the Physically Challenged